fracassetti-stf/AT-TPC_MLProject/README.md

 ## 1) Recent updates on the work: (please indicate the date and your name)

+### 2020_08_29 SF : CNN Finished, updated CNN helper_functions.py
+CNN need some revision, but the algorithm is working.
+Tomorrow I will finish revising CNN, and I will create the final report file: SFprojectfile/AT-TPC_Report.ipynb.

 ### 2020_08_28 SF : Working on CNN, and updating helper_functions.py
 I worked on the CNN algorithms, I have created different functions in order to convert the data in images, manipulate images, and plotting.
 The results have improved.